Agnipath: Protesters set empty bogey on fire in UP's Ballia, several trains cancelled as precautionary measure | Business

 Four buses were damaged due to stone pelting on the Agra-Lucknow Expressway, according to officials.

 Scores of youngsters descended on Yamuna Expressway and blocked traffic movement briefly, officials said.
-The movement through Jewar toll plaza between Greater Noida and Mathura-Agra was blocked for around an hour from noon, officials said.
+The movement through Jewar toll plaza between Greater Noida and Mathura-Agra was blocked for around an hour from 12 pm, officials said.

 In Varanasi, youths raised anti-government slogans at the Cantonment Railway Station and damaged buses and carts outside.